Haunted Forest (2017 film)

 Haunted Forest is a 2017 Filipino supernatural horror film directed by Ian Loreños, and starring Jane Oineza, Maris Racal, Jameson Blake and Jon Lucas.
+It is the second installment in the Haunted film series, following Haunted Mansion in 2015.
+The film follows a teenager who moves to a rural town with her estranged policeman father, where she encounters a supernatural presence deep inside a forest.

-It tells the story of a teenager who is forced to leave her life behind when her estranged policeman father is reassigned to the province.
-The film deals with supernatural mythical creatures, among them is the "sitsit," a creature that preys on women at night and is believed to be the cause of sudden disappearances and deaths of women in the subject town.
+The film deals with supernatural mythical creatures: among them is the sitsit, a creature that preys on women at night and is believed to be the cause of sudden disappearances and deaths of women in the subject town.

 Haunted Forest was released in Philippine cinemas as an official entry to the 43rd Metro Manila Film Festival, on December 25, 2017.

-Plot
+A third film, Haunted Carnival, is scheduled to be released on December 25, 2026 at the 52nd Metro Manila Film Festival.

+Premise

 The story revolves around Aris (Raymart Santiago) and his estranged daughter, Nica (Jane Oineza).
 When Aris was reassigned, he immediately starts on a case investigating a murder which is staged similarly to the death of a childhood friend that haunts him.
 While her father is away, Nica, her cousin and her local friends went for an outing where she started to get weird things happen to her.
 She tries to shake it off at first, but it gets worse day after day.